joelnet/WorkflowJS/README.md

 WorkflowJS was inspired by Windows Workflow Foundation (WF) in .NET 4.
 WorkflowJS allows you to chain smaller Activities together into a larger Workflow.

+This library is experimental and development on it has been abandoned.
+It is unit tested and should contain no bugs.

 ## Building your first Activity

 ### TypeScript example: